 In this lesson I will show you how to configure EBGP (External BGP) and how to advertise networks.
 I will be using the following topology:

 Let’s start with a simple topology.
 Just two routers and two autonomous systems.
-Each router has a network on a loopback interface which we are going to advertise in BGP.
+Each router has a network on a loopback interface, which we will advertise in BGP.

 R1(config)#router bgp 1